OpenSmallworld/swmfs-tools/README.md

 # swmfs-tools

+## Prerequisites

+A later version of Powershell is recommended.
+Download from [here](https://github.com/PowerShell/PowerShell/releases).

 ## create-certs.ps1

 Create `swmfs.key`, `swmfs.pem` and `swmfs.pfx` suitable for use with secured swmfs communication.
 By default it will create a certificate for the current machine or a named machine which can be Linux based.